Chew/TARDIS-Docs/docs/modules/weeping-angels.md

 ### Ood

 Ood spawn randomly around villagers.
-Left-click an Ood to claim it as your own.
-Use the `/twa follow` command or **right**-click the Ood to make the Ood follow you around. **Left**-click a claimed Ood to change the Ood’s eye to red.
+Left-click an Ood to claim it as your own (requires `tardisweepingangels.ood` permission).
+Use the `/twa follow` command or
+**right**-click the Ood to make the Ood follow you around. **Left**-click a claimed Ood to change the Ood’s eyes to red.

 ![Ood](/images/docs/ood.jpg)